foxyntax/foxyntax_ci/README.md

 ## Credits
-This package supports every javascript frameworks or native application requests, just config and use it! for manage better your request and bring back your equations, we always prefer [axios](https://github.com/LegenD1995/axios) because of it's feature and manage your promises.
+This package supports every javascript frameworks or native application requests, just config and use it! for manage better your request and bring back your equations outside of PHP, we always prefer [axios](https://github.com/LegenD1995/axios) because of it's feature and manage your promises.

 Also we work on a CMS via [VUE-CLi 3](https://github.com/vuejs/vue-cli) created by this package and will ready very soon. it's repository will tagged here.